Anterior Ankle Pain (Front)

 Tibialist anterior tendonitis

-• You may also have swelling and redness over the front of the ankle.
+• Swelling and redness over the front of the ankle.

 More on Tibialis anterior tendinopathy